|

 has a strong social-educational and pedagogic impact.
 We believe

-and on the analysis of the behavior resulting from it.
+experience and on the analysis of the behavior resulting from

-solutions for virtual (and real) communities - Internet for the
+(and real) communities - Internet for the child

-and scientists have long debated it, and we do not pretend to answer
+long debated it, and we do not pretend to answer this question:

-this question: we would only like, with the opportunity we have,
+we would only like, with the opportunity we have, to tell you

-to tell you how school-children aged three, four and five are working
+how school-children aged three, four and five are working on

 chat: Active Worlds. |